-- Comforting children is appropriate for our age group but must be done with awareness of intimate contact and ensure that comforting of a child does not compromise either the child or member of staff - If any restraint is necessary to safeguard a child it must be done with the minimal amount of force - Corporal punishment is prohibited and will not be tolerated at Annemount School.
-By definition, corporal punishment is a form of physical punishment that involves the deliberate infliction of pain in order to punish a person convicted of a crime or as retribution for a perceived offence, including physical chastisement such as spanking, paddling, or caning of minors. - Humiliation in any form will not be tolerated. - All procedures relating to changing of children and one-to-one tuition are clearly outlined in the school's Safeguarding Policy, which all staff are expected to adhere to. - As outlined in Keeping Children Safe in Education Act September 2020, staff members are prohibited from having electronic communication with children at any time.
-No personal email addresses or personal phone numbers should be exchanged with pupils. - The school recognises that staff will actively use Facebook, Twitter, and other such social networking sites, blogging and messaging services.
-Staff must not post material (including text or images) which damages the reputation of the school or which may cause concern about their suitability to work with children.
-Staff must recognise that it is not appropriate to discuss issues relating to children or colleagues via these networks. - Those who post material which could be considered as inappropriate could render themselves vulnerable to criticism or allegations of misconduct. - It is never acceptable to accept a friendship request from pupils at the school, as in all cases, children in KS1 and EYFS using such networks will be breaching terms and conditions of use of those networks. - It is also extremely inadvisable to accept as friends ex-pupils who are still minors.
+- It is entirely possible that there may be pupils of families who are high profile with very public profiles.
+It is particularly important in these instances that we do not actively comment on these posts. - Staff must note the Schools ICT Acceptable Use Policy for Staff Policy. - Those who post material which could be considered as inappropriate could render themselves vulnerable to criticism or allegations of misconduct. - It is never acceptable to accept a friendship request from pupils at the school, as in all cases, children in KS1 and EYFS using such networks will be breaching terms and conditions of use of those networks. - It is also extremely inadvisable to accept as friends ex-pupils who are still minors.
 If a parent of a pupil seeks to establish contact, the member of staff should exercise their professional judgement. - Teachers should NOT use their personal phones for school business or for taking photos of children during contact time with children.
 Mobile phones should not be used when teaching, unless authorised. - Staff should not engage in personal relationships with pupils or meet them outside of school.
-Any pre-existing relationships with families prior to starting in a teaching role should be made known to the Head. - Any arrangements to visit a child at home must be cleared with the head teacher and two members of staff must attend. - The school has specified designated drivers that are allocated to transport children if deemed necessary.
-Staff should not transport children without prior checks and confirmation from the Head Teacher.

-- Teachers inform the Head Teacher of seasonal gifts and messages of gratitude from parents and these are acknowledged in writing from the school.
+Any pre-existing relationships with families prior to starting in a teaching role should be made known to the Head. - Any arrangements to visit a child at home must be cleared with the Head Teacher and two members of staff must attend. - The school has specified designated drivers that are allocated to transport children if deemed necessary.
+Staff should not transport children without prior checks and confirmation from the Head Teacher. - Teachers inform the Head Teacher of seasonal gifts and messages of gratitude from parents and these are acknowledged in writing from the school.
 The Head Teacher will use discretion in the event that a gift is deemed to be inappropriate.
-Staff are not allowed to give children gifts. - This section of the handbook should be read in line with the school Safeguarding Policy, Whistleblowing Policy, Online Safety Policy as they cover other areas of the Code of Conduct for staff.
+Staff are not allowed to give children gifts.